ninjamuffin99/FulpTronJS/COMMANDS.md

 parameters will be indicated in <> these brackets when required.
 If there's multiple they should be seperated by a single space (NOTE: the brackets do not need to be included in the message!
 Those are just to show when to seperate parameters)

 - `fulpHelp` will drop a link to this page!
+- `fulpDiscord` drops a link to this Newgrounds Discord: https://discord.gg/HzvnXfZ
+- `fulpInvite` posts a link for you to invite FulpTron to your server
 - `fulpPing` pings the host and returns the time in milliseconds
 - `fulpShame` just shouts SHAAAME
 - `fulpServer` sends some info about the server, like amount of memebers